It’s no secret that Paris, London, Rome, and Amsterdam are some of the most visited and loved cities across Europe.

 9. Kaunas, Lithuania

 When you think about visiting Lithuania, the first thought in your head will definitely be Vilnius.
-Which is another city that is on our most underrated cities in Europe list.
+Which is another city that is on our underrated European cities list.

 Vilnius, the country’s capital offers a lot to tourists.